Tax Avoidance Vs Tax Evasion: What’s The Difference?

 The consequences of committing tax fraud vary from case to case.
 There are generally 5 different potential consequences, ranging in severity.

-Being audited means the IRS is trying to verify the financial information you included on your tax return.
+Being audited means the IRS is trying to verify the information you included on your tax return.
 Audits are usually triggered by an anomaly on your tax return, which could just be a small mistake on your return.
 If you are honest when submitting your return, you may avoid or easily pass an audit.
 For more information, see our page on what might trigger an audit.

 Depending on the situation, you could face civil penalties.
 These penalties and interest rates vary based on the severity of the situation.
 The bigger the fraud, the bigger the fine.
 A civil fraud penalty could be up to 75% of additional tax.